simonmichael/hledger/hledger/hledger.m4.md

 Tags can have a value, which is the text after the colon, until the next comma or end of line, with surrounding whitespace stripped.
-Note this means that hledger tag values may not contain commas.
+Note this means that hledger tag values can not contain commas.
 For example, in this posting:
 ```journal
     expenses:food   $10    ; foo, tag1: value 1 , tag2:value 2, bar tag3: , baz